Mind Your Mind Blog – Mental Health During Pregnancy

 throughout your pregnancy.
 CBT works by turning your negative thoughts into good ones and

-• Certain medications that are safe during pregnancy – Selective serotonin reuptake inhibitors
+relies on different breathing techniques that help to re-center the mind. - Certain medications that are safe during pregnancy – Selective serotonin reuptake inhibitors

 (SSRIs) such as Lexapro are commonly prescribed during pregnancy if the signs and symptoms of